phalcon-orphanage/docs/fr/reference/micro.rst

     $posts = new MicroCollection();

-    //Set the main handler. ie. a controller instance
+    // Set the main handler. ie. a controller instance
     $posts->setHandler(new PostsController());

-    //Set a common prefix for all routes
+    // Set a common prefix for all routes
     $posts->setPrefix('/posts');

-    //Use the method 'index' in PostsController
+    // Use the method 'index' in PostsController
     $posts->get('/', 'index');

-    //Use the method 'show' in PostsController
+    // Use the method 'show' in PostsController
     $posts->get('/show/{slug}', 'show');

     $app->mount($posts);